 What Makes for a Successful Career in Mediation?Mediation TrainingCourts are increasingly favoring mediation for conflict resolution.
 Essential qualities for new mediators include passion, preparation, practice, promotion, and persistence to ensure effective mediation and business growth.

-Do I Have to be An Attorney to Become a MediatorMediation TrainingMany attorneys become mediators, but in several states, including Oklahoma, non-attorneys can also qualify.
+Do I Have to be An Attorney to Become a MediatorMediation TrainingMany attorneys become mediators.
+In many states, non-attorneys can also qualify to be on a state roster of mediators.
 Keiter Mediation provides mediation training and continuing legal education for those interested in becoming mediators.

 What is Custody Mediation?Mediation ServicesCustody mediation is a cooperative process facilitated by a mediator, helping unmarried parents negotiate child care arrangements.
 It emphasizes communication, aiming for amicable resolutions and fostering healthy co-parenting relationships.